BHGC/website/content/join/index.md

 --------------------------------------------------------------- ---%>

-## Next chance to join the club is ... in COVID-19 limbo
+## Next chance to join the club is fall 2021, details TBD

 Signup happens once a year, typically in early September (after the Labor Day weekend), and only in person.
-However, due to COVID-19, we cannot do lessons on hang gliding during Fall 2020.
 <%---
 As a rough guide, see previous years below (note that the Spring 2018 lesson set was an exception).
 See also the [About] page.
 ---%>

 <small>
-_Last updated: September 11, 2020_
+_Last updated: June 21, 2021_
 </small>

 <%--- HIDE UNTIL NEXT SIGNUP ----------------------------------------